Rainspistols/unit203-tech-task/README.md

-# Unit203 - Tech amassment.
+# Unit203 - Tech assessment.

 ## How to start: